-The Security Fund was created as an independent not-for-profit organization in 1983 by the California State Legislature.
-The Security Fund was designed to ensure that employees of private self-insurers that default on their workers compensation obligations will continue to receive statutory benefits.
-The State of California provides no financial support to the Fund as the Fund’s operations and obligations are statutorily required to be covered by its member entities through assessments.
+The Security Fund was created as an independent not-for-profit organization in 1984 by the California State Legislature.
+The Security Fund was designed to ensure that employees of private self-insurers that default on their workers’ compensation obligations will continue to receive statutory benefits.
+The State of California provides no financial support to SISF.

 California law requires ongoing regulatory coordination and oversight of both the Security Fund and its self-insured member entities.
-Member entities elect eight (8) representatives, from among the member entities, to serve four year terms on the Fund’s Board of Trustees.
-The Director of the Department of Industrial Relations or the Director’s Designee serves as an Ex Officio member of the Board.
+Member entities elect seven (7) representatives, from among the member entities, to serve four year terms on the Fund’s Board of Trustees.
+An eighth member, the Director of the Department of Industrial Relations or the Director’s Designee serves as an Ex Officio member of the Board.

-For questions regarding the Office of Self Insurance Plans or regulatory matters, please directly contact Jon Wroten, Chief of OSIP at 916-464-7000.
+For questions regarding the Office of Self Insurance Plans or regulatory matters, please directly contact the Office of Self-Insurance Plans at 916-464-7000.